-Addendum B-CHA Outreach Procedures
+Addendum B - CHA Outreach Procedures

-1. CHA will refer families from the Cabrini Lottery List for screening to HMC.
+- 1. CHA will refer families from the Cabrini Lottery List for screening to HMC.
 HMC staff will contact these families in the order of their position on the list.
-The CHA will provide the Cabrini-Green LAC with list of the names referred to HMC for Parkside Nine Phase II.
-When the Cabrini Lottery List is exhausted, the CHA will provide the Cabrini-Green LAC with 14 calendar days' notice prior to referring families from the HOP List to HMC.

-2. HMC staff will make the first attempt at contacting eligible applicant households via regular mail.
+The CHA will provide the Cabrini-Green LAC with a list of the names referred to HMC for Parkside 4 Phase 2.
+When the Cabrini Lottery List is exhausted, the CHA will provide the Cabrini-Green LAC with 14 calendar days' notice prior to referring families from the HOP List to HMC. - 2.
+HMC staff will make the first attempt at contacting eligible applicant households via regular mail.
 If no response is received within seven (7) business days, the second attempt at contact will be by placing three phone calls to the eligible applicant household.
-Each phone call will be made on a different day, and the dates and times of each phone call will be documented in the household's applicant file.

-3. If, after 5 business days, the second attempt at contact is unsuccessful, management staff will make the third attempt at contact by registered mail to the address supplied by the CHA and/or the LAC.

-4. If, after 5 business days, no response to the third contact attempt is received, the family shall be referred back to CHA with an indication that the family has been unreachable.

-5. If an applicant responds within the stipulated timeframe, the applicant will be scheduled to attend a pre-occupancy orientation.

-6. At the pre-occupancy orientation applicants will provide initial information, authorization for information verification, and complete the pre-application card.
-The orientation will cover the application process, criminal background and drug testing requirements, and community building participation opportunities.

-7. HMC must obtain approval from CHA prior to leasing a public housing assisted unit to a public housing resident.
+Each phone call will be made on a different day, and the dates and times of each phone call will be documented in the household's applicant file. - 3.
+If, after 5 business days, the second attempt at contact is unsuccessful, management staff will make the third attempt at contact by registered mail to the address supplied by the CHA and/or the LAC. - 4.
+If, after 5 business days, no response to the third contact attempt is received, the family shall be referred back to CHA with an indication that the family has been unreachable. - 5.
+If an applicant responds within the stipulated timeframe, the applicant will be scheduled to attend a pre-occupancy orientation. - 6.
+At the pre-occupancy orientation applicants will provide initial information, authorization for information verification, and complete the pre-application card.
+The orientation will cover the application process, criminal background and drug testing requirements, and community building participation opportunities. - 7.
+HMC must obtain approval from CHA prior to leasing a RAD PBV assisted unit.
 This allows HMC and the CHA to ensure that units are leased to eligible individuals and in the appropriate order under the Cabrini Consent Decree and/or the Relocation Rights Contract.

-Addendum C-CHA Lease Compliance
+Addendum C - CHA Lease Compliance

-Public housing tenants are considered compliant if all of the following conditions are met in their current and/or last place of residency:
+CHA Cabrini/RRC applicant families are considered compliant if all of the following conditions are met in their current and/or last place of residency:

-1. Current on all rent and utility payments or is current on a repayment agreement;

-2. Compliant with the CHA's ACOP, which prohibits unauthorized occupants, as defined in subparagraphs 6(c) and (d) of the Public Housing Rider to the Chicago 104 Lease, or requires the household to add such occupants in accordance with the Lease;

-3. Leaseholder has a good housekeeping record (Leaseholder has maintained a clean and safe unit) as indicated by the housekeeping inspection reports in the Leaseholder's file; and

-4. Leaseholder has not destroyed, defaced, damaged or removed any part of a dwelling unit or development as indicated by the housekeeping inspection reports in the Leaseholder's file, or work orders reflecting a pattern of Leaseholder damage or abuse.
+- i.
+Current on all rent and utility payments or is current on a repayment agreement; - ii.
+Compliant with the CHA's ACOP and/or CHA's HCV Adm.
+Plan, which prohibits unauthorized occupants, as defined in subparagraphs 6(c) and (d) of the HMC RAD PBV Housing Rider to the Chicago 104 Lease, or requires the household to add such occupants in accordance with the Lease; - iii.
+Leaseholder has a good housekeeping record (Leaseholder has maintained a clean and safe unit) as indicated by the housekeeping inspection reports in the Leaseholder's file; and - iv.
+Leaseholder has not destroyed, defaced, damaged or removed any part of a dwelling unit or development as indicated by the housekeeping inspection reports in the Leaseholder's file, or work orders reflecting a pattern of Leaseholder damage or abuse.